Enumeration Algorithms for Conjunctive Queries with Projection: Star Queries

+We are ready to prove Theorem~\ref{thm:star:delay} formally.
 We now generalize Algorithm~\ref{algo:enumeration:twopath} for any star query.
-At a high level, we will decompose the join query $\qpistar{k}$ into a union of $k+1$ subqueries whose output is a partition of the result of original query.
+At a high level, we will decompose the join query $\qstar{k}$ into a union of $k+1$ subqueries whose output is a partition of the result of the original query.
 These subqueries will be generated based on whether a value for some $x_i$ is \emph{light} or not.
-We will show if any of the values for $x_i$ is light, the enumeration delay is small.
+We will show that if any of the values for $x_i$ are light, the enumeration delay is small.
 The $(k+1)$-th subquery will contain heavy values for all attributes.
 Our key idea again is to {interleave} the join computation of the {\em heavy} subquery with the remaining light subqueries.

-\introparagraph{Preprocessing Phase} Assume all relations are reduced without dangling tuples, which can be achieved in linear time~\cite{yannakakis1981algorithms}.
-The full join size $|\tOUT_{\Join}|$ can also be computed in linear time. {Similar to the preprocessing phase in the previous section, we construct the hash tables $f, f^{-1}$ to perform the domain compression and modify all the input relations by replacing tuple $t$ with $f(t)$.} Set $\Delta = ({2 \cdot |D|^k}/{|\tOUT_{\Join}|})^{\frac{1}{k-1}}$.
-For each relation $R_i$, a value $v$ for attribute $x_i$ is {\em heavy} if its degree (i.e $|\pi_y \sigma_{x_i = v} R(x_i, y)|$) is greater than $\Delta$, and {\em light} otherwise.
-Moreover, a tuple $t \in R_i$ is identified as heavy or light depending on whether $\pi_{x_i}(t)$ is heavy or light.
-In this way, each relation $R$ is divided into two relations $R^h$ and $R^\ell$, containing heavy and light tuples respectively in time $O(|D|)$.
-The original query can be decomposed into subqueries of the following form: